SLKone/staging/_sub-services/process-setup-and-optimization.md

 title: "Process Setup & Optimization"
 parent: "New Business Support"
 description: "SLKone's Process Setup & Optimization services establish efficient and effective processes from the ground up, ensuring scalability, consistency, and operational excellence."
-intro: "[Introductory text from Siteplanning-SLKone.md aligned with Process Setup & Optimization.]"
+intro: "Establish efficient and effective processes from the ground up with SLKone's Process Setup & Optimization services, ensuring scalability, consistency, and operational excellence."
 approach: "We collaborate with your team to design and implement streamlined processes that align with your strategic objectives.
 Our data-driven methodology identifies inefficiencies and optimizes workflows to enhance performance and support sustainable growth."
 focus_areas:
   - title: "Core Process Design"